Nick15623/Resume/README.md

 # Resume
-These are just simple snippets of what I'm capable of.
+These are just snippets of what I'm capable of within the following areas.
+Note that non of these are the complete example, and will have missing code if copied.